psychological safety

 Psychological Bravery

-The trope of “psychological bravery” still crops up frequently.
+The trope of “psychological bravery” crops up a lot.
 But what does it mean?
-Typically, it’s a reframe: instead of focusing on creating psychologically safe environments, we should encourage individuals to be braver.
-In other words, instead of us doing
+Typically, “psychological bravery” is an attempt to reframe: instead of focusing on creating psychologically safe environments, we should simply encourage individuals to be braver.
+In other

 Read More »